-If you’ve done your research, you should know what topics interest your prospect.
+If you’ve done your research, you should know what topics interest your email recipient.
 This subject line should spark some curiosity when it appears at the top of the prospect’s inbox.
 Everyone enjoys discussing their favorite subjects, which makes this subject line so enticing.
 Consider playing around with this, using business and personal topics, depending on the tone you want to take.

 2. “A [better/smarter/faster] way to [reach a specific goal]”

 Everyone wants to be able to achieve their goals faster and more efficiently.
-The key to this subject line is your understanding of the recipient’s most pressing business pain points.
+The key to this cold email subject line is your understanding of the recipient’s most pressing business pain points.
 Rather than coming to him or her asking for something, you’re coming to the conversation as a giver – a bringer of solutions.
 Who wouldn’t want to engage in that conversation?

 3. “Can I help you with [reaching a specific goal]?”